vladsavelyev/wdl-workflows/README.md

 ## WARP inputs

-The `warp-inputs/` folder contains templates that can be modified to use with WARP workflows, such as [WGS or WES germline variant calling](https://github.com/populationgenomics/warp/blob/master/pipelines/broad/dna_seq/germline/single_sample/).
-You'll have to replace the input parameters on top (`<sample-name>` and `<bam-location>` for the workflows that start from BAM, or the parametrs in the `sample_and_fastqs` section from the workflows that start from Fastq); all the reference-data inputs are pre-filled to point to the Broad public genomcis buckets.
+The `warp-inputs/` folder contains templates that can be modified to use with [WGS or WES germline variant calling WARP workflows](https://github.com/populationgenomics/warp/blob/master/pipelines/broad/dna_seq/germline/single_sample/).
+You'll have to replace the input parameters on top (`<sample-name>` and `<bam-location>` for the workflows that start from BAM, or the parametrs in the `sample_and_fastqs` section for the workflows that start from Fastqs); all the reference-data inputs are pre-filled to point to the Broad public genomcis buckets.

 ## Examples